 What is the face covering requirement for fully vaccinated people?
-(Revised May 14, 2021)
+(Revised May 21, 2021)

 Washington has adopted the masking guidance issued by the Centers for Disease Control and Prevention ("CDC").
 This guidance allows fully vaccinated people to no longer wear a face covering with certain limitations.
-The Washington State Department of Labor and Industries is working to provide guidance for businesses that choose to allow fully vaccinated people to not wear a face covering.
-Please look for updated information on this issue soon.